Skip to main content

 When to Choose React Native

-Real examples: a marketplace app where the web and mobile shared a significant Redux store, a social media app that needed native camera and AR features, an enterprise app where the client's team was all React developers.
+Real ones from our work.
+A marketplace app where web and mobile shared a big Redux store.
+A social app that needed native camera and AR.
+And an enterprise build where the client's whole team was React developers, so it just made sense.

 Our Recommendation Based on 50+ Projects